LeGarrette Blount: 2015 season

 On April 7, 2015, it was announced that Blount had been suspended for the first game of the 2015 season due to a violation of the league's substance abuse policy during his stint with the Steelers.

 On September 27, 2015, Blount scored a career-high three rushing touchdowns on 18 carries for 78 yards against the Jacksonville Jaguars.
-On October 18, 2015, Blount ran for 93 yards on 16 carries and a touchdown, as well as catching his first career receiving touchdown against the Indianapolis Colts.
+On October 18, 2015, Blount ran for 93 yards on 16 carries and a touchdown, as well as catching his first career receiving touchdown against the Colts.
 On November 8, 2015, Blount ran for a season-high 129 yards on 29 carries and a touchdown against the Washington Redskins.

 On December 15, 2015, it was reported that Blount was added to the Patriots' injured/reserved list for the remainder of the season after suffering a left hip injury during the previous game against the Houston Texans.
 He ended the 2015 season having recorded 165 carries, 703 rushing yards, and six rushing touchdowns in 12 games.

 2016 season

 Blount re-signed with the Patriots on a one-year deal on April 12, 2016.

-In the Patriots' season opener against the Arizona Cardinals on NBC Sunday Night Football, Blount recorded 70 rushing yards and a touchdown on 22 carries in the 23–21 victory.
+In the Patriots' season opener against the Cardinals on NBC Sunday Night Football, Blount recorded 70 rushing yards and a touchdown on 22 carries in the 23–21 victory.
 The following week, he compiled 123 rushing yards on 29 carries and a touchdown in a 31–24 victory over the Miami Dolphins.
 Blount led the league with 298 rushing yards in the first three games and he would later be named AFC Offensive Player of the Month for September.

-On October 23, Blount ran for 127 yards and two touchdowns on 24 carries, en route to a 27–16 Patriots win against the Pittsburgh Steelers.
-It was his eighth rushing touchdown of the season and his first time returning to Pittsburgh since being released by the Steelers in 2014 The following game, Blount ran for his ninth touchdown of the season against the Buffalo Bills.
+On October 23, Blount ran for 127 yards and two touchdowns on 24 carries, en route to a 27–16 Patriots win against the Steelers.
+It was his eighth rushing touchdown of the season and his first time returning to Pittsburgh since being released by the Steelers in 2014 The following game, Blount ran for his ninth touchdown of the season against the Bills.
 He led the league with nine rushing touchdowns in Week 8.
-On November 13, 2016, Blount ran for 69 yards on 21 carries and a season-high and career-high tying three touchdowns against the Seattle Seahawks.
+On November 13, 2016, Blount ran for 69 yards on 21 carries and a season-high and career-high tying three touchdowns against the Seahawks.
 This brought his total of rushing touchdowns to 12.
 On December 12, 2016, Blount ran for 72 yards on 18 carries and a touchdown against the Baltimore Ravens.
 Blount scored his 14th touchdown and eclipsed 1000 rushing yards on the season during the game.
 In doing so, Blount tied Ricky Williams's NFL record of longest time span (six years) between seasons with at least 1000 rushing yards (2010–2016).
-Blount surpassed Curtis Martin's franchise record for rushing touchdowns by scoring his 15th touchdown against the Denver Broncos.
-In Week 16 and 17, he added three more touchdowns—two against the New York Jets and one against the Miami Dolphins—to extend his record to 18 touchdowns.
+Blount surpassed Curtis Martin's franchise record for rushing touchdowns by scoring his 15th touchdown against the Broncos.
+In Week 16 and 17, he added three more touchdowns—two against the Jets and one against the Dolphins—to extend his record to 18 touchdowns.